 All goals are not created equal.
-When setting objectives for yourself or your team, it’s worth considering the following 6 goal types and how they can help drive both employee and business success:
+When setting objectives for yourself or your team, consider these 6 goal types, and how they can help drive both employee and business success.

 Performance goals vs. development goals

-Simply put, we set performance goals for the job we have; they should reflect the Key Performance Indicators (KPIs) in our current role.
+Simply put, we set performance goals for the job we have.
+These professional goals should reflect the Key Performance Indicators (KPIs) in our current role.

 Public goals vs. private goals

-Private goals serve a very different purpose.
-Employees may choose to make goals private between themselves and their managers to work on specific skills or address performance review issues without peers following along.
+Private goals serve a different purpose.
+Some things, you don’t want to share.
+Employees may choose to make these goals private between themselves and their managers, such as working on specific skills or addressing performance reviews.

 Individual vs. shared goals

-Individual goals provide an objective way to evaluate performance as well as create clear paths to professional growth and promotion.
+Individual goals provide an objective way to evaluate one employee’s performance.
+These let you create clear paths to professional growth and promotion.

-Shared goals can help teams work better together and tie in individual performance.
+Shared goals can help teams work better together.
 They also help employees understand how their own work affects their peers.

 Goals can make or break an employee’s dedication to their work.
 The simplest way to think about the relationship between setting goals at work and employee engagement is to remember this formula: